What is the best cheap food to buy when broke?

 Would it surprise you to know that most of the cheapest foods are also the healthiest?

-That’s a double win in my book, especially when you are looking for cheap food options because money is tight.
+That’s a double win in my book, especially when you are looking for inexpensive food options because money is tight.

 Spolier alert – processed food (I call it beige food) is not cheaper than healthy foods, in fact it’s often more expensive.